-The KVH core NPMP budget for 2017/18 is \$1.22 million for implementation
+The KVH core NPMP budget for 2019/20 is \$791,146 for implementation

-Additional Zespri funding for R&D expenditure of up to a \$2 million program is not reflected in KVH budget
+Additional Zespri funding for R&D expenditure of up to a \$2.25 million programme is not reflected in the KVH budget.

-The KVH budget is set at each KVH AGM, related to the resolution that sets the levy for the subsequent vear.
+The KVH budget is set at each KVH AGM, related to the resolution that sets the levy for the subsequent year.

-The NPMP is currently funded through a levy under section 100L of the Biosecurity Act, at 0.28 cents per kilogram for green kiwifruit (Actinidia deliciosa) and with the increase in tray numbers has been reduced to 0.28 cents per kilogram for gold and red kiwifruit (Actinidia chinensis) for the 2017 export season.
+The NPMP is currently funded through a levy under section 100L of the Biosecurity Act, struck at 0.053 cents per kilogram (0.2 cents per tray equivalent) for both green kiwifruit (Actinidia deliciosa) and gold and red kiwifruit (Actinidia chinensis) for the 2019 export season to markets other than Australia.
+This is a further reduction in levy from the previous 0.16 cents per kilogram, reflecting the high tray volumes and lower costs of delivery of the NPMP work undertaken by KVH.